Google has recently announced an update to their Google Shopping feed. This update is mandatory and will go into effect on September 30, 2014.

 - We are simplifying the 'availability' attribute by merging 'in stock' with 'available for order' and removing 'available for order'.
 All items that can be shipped in a timely manner can now simply use the 'in stock' value.
 In addition, we are now offering an 'availability date' attribute that you can use to let shoppers know when pre-ordered products will be available for delivery.

-Yes, this does simplify things a bit.
-If you are using HipCommerce, then this modification will automatically be made in your feeds.
 If you are using WooCommerce or Magento, they will need to be manually updated.
 Please create a Support Request if you have any questions.

 - We have refreshed our apparel articles to provide more examples and clearer guidance on all things apparel.
 We are also adding new values to 'age group' and introducing two new size attributes to allow an even more detailed apparel description and filtering ('size system' and 'size type').